 PGY1 Community Pharmacy- The PGY1 community pharmacy residency gives new pharmacists the tools they need to be leaders and innovators in community-pharmacy practices.

 The PGY1 program is jointly accredited by the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).

-The PGY2 program program is in Candidate Status for accreditation by the American Society of Health-System Pharmacists (ASHP).
+The PGY2 program is accredited by the American Society of Health-System Pharmacists (ASHP).

 All residents at OSU participate in various patient care, teaching and educational activities, including:

 Work as a member of an interdisciplinary care team through the use of collaborative practice agreements